shnee/errol/README.md

     -t,--title
         The title of the notification.
     -m,--msg
         The message body of the notification.
+Multi-line messages must be done with literal '\n's.
 ```